qwertie/home/misc/Atlas-Shrugged-summary.md

 > "Not tonight."

 > [...]
 "You started asking me how can I ...
-How can I— what?"
+How can I — what?"

 > Francisco's smile was like a moan of pain. [...]
 "I won't ask it, Mr. Rearden.
 I know it."